mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 Test aa1 has been changed to live successfully.
 ```

-Next time you run `gulp scripts` and build your container, your `aa1` test object will be built into the container as a live experiment.
+Then, when you next run `gulp scripts`, and build your container, your `aa1` test will readily bucket users into the test.

 ### Example: Divert all traffic to a particular recipe

-You just finished your experiment (Wave ID: `w1`) and the Treatment group (Recipe ID: `1`) is working brilliantly - now begins the work to hard-code the treatment.
-However your business has targets to hit and it wants to reap the benefits of the experiment whilst the feature is being productionised.
+You just finished running your experiment (Wave ID: `w1`) and the Treatment group (Recipe ID: `1`) lifted conversion rates massively.
+Now the business is busy productionising the experiment and hardcoding it into your app.
+However your business wants to take advantage of the higher conversion rate of the treatment whilst it gets developed into the monolithic web app.

-You can force all eligible users into the Treatment group, bypassing the usual assignment:
+Set the test to force eligible users into the Treatment group, bypassing the usual assignment:

 ```shell
 $ gulp set --divert w1 --recipe 1